giorgiostucchi/Error-Mitigation-WMI/Zero Noise Extrapolation.md

 Additional details on the theory of identity insertion scaling are similar to those in unitary folding.
 The only difference is that instead of scaling gate noise, the insertion of an identity gate increases the wait time after each circuit layer is executed.
 This allows the qubits to interact with the environment through some noisy process and decohere if the system-environment interaction is strong.
 The decoherence time for the qubits in a quantum system is determined by the amount of time our system of interest remains coherent and uncouples from the external environment.

 A noise scaling technique similar to unitary folding is _pulse-stretching_: a method that only applies to devices with pulse-level access.
-The noise of the device can be altered by increasing the time over which pulses are implemented
+The noise of the device can be altered by increasing the time over which pulses are implemented.

 ## Step 2: Extrapolate to the noiseless limit